haoxins/haoxins.github.io/archived/2021-programming-fluent-python-2nd.md

   - **native coroutines**
   - A coroutine defined with `async def`.
-You can delegate from a native coroutine to another native coroutine coroutines use `yield from`.
+You can delegate from a native coroutine to another native coroutine using the `await` keyword, similar to how classic coroutines use `yield from`.
 The `async def` statement always defines a native coroutine, even if the `await` keyword is not used in its body.
 The `await` keyword